Bitlocker Encryption: The Guard of Your Data [You Must Know]- Qiling

 1. Who should be using Bitlocker?

-Bitlocker should be used by large multinationals, schools, government facilities, and all those institutions with data that need to be kept away from prying eyes.
+BitLocker should be used by large multinationals, schools, government facilities, and other institutions with sensitive data that require high security.

 2. How can I obtain a Bitlocker Encryption?